 Except for the Australian Capital Territory and remote South Australia, rental prices rose across the country in the March quarter.
 The Reserve Bank of Australia (RBA) has lately paused its long-running cycle of interest rate hikes, opting to maintain a cash rate of 3.6 percent instead of raising it.
 However, rising rental costs show little signs of slowing down.
 Therefore, renters everywhere will be hit even harder than usual this year.

-For more articles on trending Real Estate articles click HERE.
+For more articles on trending real estate, click HERE.

-Locate Property’s principal and licensee, Suzana Wade, explains the property management fees in Qld and how it tends to operate, particularly in Brisbane.
+Locate Property’s principal and licensee, Suzana Wade, explains the property management fees in Queensland and how they tend to operate, particularly in Brisbane.

 As a landlord in Brisbane, you should know that the cheapest option is not always the best when it comes to hiring a professional management company.